Caffè Nero generously agreed to double what she made after she took a trip to their London HQ to make her case.

 “We are proud to support Ash and Meningitis Now with the valuable work they are doing”.

-Thank you Ash and thank you Caffe Nero – together you have made a wonderfully generous donation to Meningitis Now which will help families living with the impact of the disease, raise awareness, and go towards life-saving research.
+Thank you Ash and thank you Caffe Nero – together you have made a wonderfully generous donation to Meningitis Now which will help families living with the impact of the disease, raise awareness, and go towards life-saving and life-changing research.